Intervention schemes: FG reserves 10% slot for older persons – The Sun Nigeria

 From Okwe Obi, Abuja

-The event was organised by the Ministry the National Senior Citizens’ Centre and the United Nations.
+The event was organised by the Ministry of National Senior Citizens’ Centre and the United Nations.

 “Presently, older persons are said to be about 14.8 million out of the entire population.
 All the citizens at all levels must be protected.

-“The President also directed that those who are under the poverty line must be assisted to get out of it and must be captured in the social intervention programmes.”
+“The President also directed that those who are under the poverty line must be assisted to get out of it and must be captured in the social interventions programmes.”

-She said she would launch two social intervention programmes this year with an emphasis on senior citizens.
+She said she would launch two social intervention programmes this year with emphasis on senior citizens.

-“We will be providing for senior citizens who are affected by humanitarian crisis.
+“We will be providing for senior citizens, who are affected by the humanitarian crisis.
 We will be working with the Centre on this.
-I am very proud of what the Center is doing in terms of creating a model home where all the senior citizens can feel dignified.”
+I am very proud of what the Center is doing in terms of creating a model home, where all the senior citizens can feel dignified.”

 Also speaking, the UN Resident and Humanitarian Coordinator in Nigeria, Matthias Schmale, said the occasion offered everyone an opportunity to reflect on the impact of the Universal Declaration of Human Rights on the protection of the rights of older persons and commended Nigeria for establishing the National Senior Citizens Centre, NSCC, saying it was a step in the right direction.